 - El Hussein Restaurant – just a few blocks from the Hilton Luxor, this restaurant grills up perfectly seasoned meats with a variety of sides to accompany them.

-- Oum Hashim Restaurant – for delicious grilled beef and chicken, Oum Hasim is the best BBQ is the city.
+- Oum Hashim Restaurant – for delicious grilled beef and chicken, Oum Hasim is the best BBQ in the city.
 Even if you’re not in the mood for grilled meat their moussaka and the bada salad are amazing.
 Be sure to find the right one – there are two copycats nearby!

-Shop in the Local Markets
+10. Shop in the Local Markets

 The Old Market Street souq in Luxor is the perfect spot to get that Egyptian souvenir you’ve been eyeing during your Egyptian vacation.
 Colorful lamps, resin pharaoh statues, alabaster stone vases, and gold jewelry are just a few of the many types of souvenirs you’ll encounter.